msirrele/ng-loopback-starter/README.md

       npm run build:sdk

-* Styling is provided by the Bootstrap CDN, to support offline styling you will need to add Bootstrap’s source files to your project
+* Styling is provided by the Angular Material, for more information please read their documentation via<a href="https://material.angular.io/">https://material.angular.io/</a>

 * Run npm install in root of the project as well as in the client directory